- The #1 Best Overall cat harness is the rabbitgoo Escape Proof Harness and Leash Set.

 Is there a cat harness that works?

 Yes!
 There are plenty of cat harnesses that work.
-Plenty of owners have been reaping the benefits of these devices over the years.
-The only difference between 2021 and the past is that there are more choices to choose from.
-But the essential features remain the same – size, secure buckles, easy to clean, lightweight, and adjustable straps.
+Many owners have been reaping the benefits of these devices over the years.
+The only difference between today’s options and those of the past is that there are more choices to choose from.

 Are cat harnesses cruel?